meteor/meteor/content/data-loading.md

 1. The reactive data source *invalidates* the autorun computation (marks it so that it re-runs in the next Tracker flush cycle).
 2. The subscription detects this, and given that anything is possible in next computation run, marks itself for destruction.
 3. The computation re-runs, with `.subscribe()` being re-called either with the same or different arguments.
-4. If the subscription is run with the *same arguments* then the "new" subscription discovers the old "marked for destruction" subscription that's sitting around, with the same data already ready, and simply reuses that.
+4. If the subscription is run with the *same arguments* then the "new" subscription discovers the old "marked for destruction" subscription that's sitting around, with the same data already ready, and reuses that.
 5. If the subscription is run with *different arguments*, then a new subscription is created, which connects to the publication on the server.
 6. At the end of the flush cycle (i.e. after the computation is done re-running), the old subscription checks to see if it was re-used, and if not, sends a message to the server to tell the server to shut it down.